Mastering Web Testing with Cypress: A Comprehensive Guide

 What is Cypress?

 An end-to-end testing framework for modern online applications, Cypress is built on JavaScript.
 Programmers may create browser-based tests with it that execute quickly, making testing dependable, quick, and simple.
 Better yet, Cypress is open-source and supported by a thriving community.
+Additionally, incorporating security testing services into your testing process ensures that your applications are not only functional but also secure, providing a more comprehensive testing solution.

 Why Use Cypress for Testing?